burakssen/Flamer/README.md

 ## Description

 This script is used on macOS to create flame graphs from stackshots.
-It uses the `sample` command to capture stackshots and flopps them into a format that can be used by the flame graph script.
+It uses the `sample` command to capture stackshots and folds them into a format that can be used by the flame graph script.

 ## Usage